In this post, I share my ideas to live a happy life by following some simple, realistic & statistically valid ways.

 People say, don’t compare yourself with others, you’ll end up sad.
 That’s not true.
 Comparison is not bad.
 Unhealthy comparison is bad.

 Messi is getting better everyday because of Ronaldo; Ronaldo is getting better everyday because of Messi.
 Same is true for Google & Microsoft, Pepsi & Coca-cola, Adidas & Nike.
-They do healthy comparison.
+They do healthy comparisons.
 If they can do it better why can’t we?

 To be happy in long term,